chocolateboy/element-scope-ids/README.md

 values, so this does little more than shift the problem sideways.

-Rather than trying to migrate every codebase and library which uses IDs to the sticking plaster of a non-unique replacement for `id` values, a simpler solution is to make IDs
+Rather than trying to migrate every codebase and library which uses IDs to the sticking plaster of using a different attribute with the same drawbacks, a simpler solution is to make IDs
 <abbr title="Do What We Mean">DWWM</abbr> by automagically scoping (i.e. namespacing/renaming)
 them, in the same way that scoped CSS — and scoped (i.e. local) variables — make components easy to name and safe to compose.